Historicity of the Bible: United Monarchy

 Much of the focus of modern criticism has been the historicity of the United Monarchy of Israel, which according to the Hebrew Bible ruled over both Judea and Samaria around the 10th century BCE.

 The minimalist Thomas L. Thompson has written:

 There is no evidence of a United Monarchy, no evidence of a capital in Jerusalem or of any coherent, unified political force that dominated western Palestine, let alone an empire of the size the legends describe.
 We do not have evidence for the existence of kings named Saul, David or Solomon; nor do we have evidence for any temple at Jerusalem in this early period.
 What we do know of Israel and Judah of the tenth century does not allow us to interpret this lack of evidence as a gap in our knowledge and information about the past, a result merely of the accidental nature of archeology.
 There is neither room nor context, no artifact or archive that points to such historical realities in Palestine's tenth century.
 One cannot speak historically of a state without a population.
 Nor can one speak of a capital without a town.
 Stories are not enough.

-In Iron Age IIa (corresponding to the Early Monarchichal period) Judah seems to have been limited to small, mostly rural and unfortified settlements in the Judean hills.
-This contrasts to the upper Samaria which was becoming urbanized.
-This archaeological evidence as well as textual criticism has led many modern historians to treat Israel as arising separately from Judah and as distinct albeit related entities centered at Shechem and Jerusalem, respectively, and not as a united kingdom with a capital in Jerusalem.
+In Iron Age IIa (corresponding to the Early Monarchichal period) Judah seems to have had a number of fortified cities, with evidence for literacy and city planning supporting the existence of a centralized organization.
+This correlates to the upper Samaria which was also becoming urbanized.
+In the 1990s, interpretations of archaeological evidence as well as textual criticism had led many modern historians to treat Israel as arising separately from Judah and as distinct albeit related entities centered at Shechem and Jerusalem, respectively, and not as a united kingdom with a capital in Jerusalem.

 Excavations at Khirbet Qeiyafa, an Iron Age site located in Judah, support the biblical account of a United Monarchy.
 The Israel Antiquities Authority stated: "The excavations at Khirbat Qeiyafa clearly reveal an urban society that existed in Judah already in the late eleventh century BCE.
 It can no longer be argued that the Kingdom of Judah developed only in the late eighth century BCE or at some other later date."